 Food poisoning can be quite uncomfortable but the better part is that it does not last for long for most patients.
 Make sure to maintain a hygienic environment in the kitchen, wash your hand before eating and cooking food, sanitize raw products before cooking, and never consume leftover food that has not been properly sealed.
 While eating outside, always see that you’re dining at a clean and hygienic place,

-Consuming bland food that does not irritate the stomach are usually the best ones.
+Ans-Consuming bland food that does not irritate the stomach is usually the best ones.
 Go on a liquid diet, drink as much as water to keep your system hydrated.
 This will help to recover fast and once you are over a food poisoning reintroduce your normal diet to restore the energy lost.